 At the same time, make a list of what you need and put down as many details as possible.
 For example, “a white button-down shirt to wear under blazers” may top your list.
 That way the next time you’re looking through the racks in your favorite store, you’ll able to fill in the gaps in your closet.
 Some people give away items as soon as they buy a new one.
 While that method preserves closet space, it places unnecessary limits on you — especially if you’re a good shopper.
 There’s no reason to get rid of one pair of navy slacks just because you buy another pair, especially if you can wear the new pair in a different way.
 Maybe you wear one pair to work with ballet flats because they’re too short to wear with heels.
 Another pair of navy slacks that you can wear with heels wouldn’t be considered a repetitive item in your wardrobe.
 Although both slacks look similar, they serve different purposes.

 Putting on a new article of clothing is a great feeling.
+Maybe more so than an article written by a London SEO Company.
 Even if no one notices, you know that your mood has been elevated.
 But after a while, that blouse (or pants or scarf) joins the ranks of all the other items in your closet.
 Even though it’s no worse for wear, it loses the punch it once had on your emotions.
 It’s no different than if you ate your favorite dish over and over.
 After a while, you’ll yawn instead of salivate when you see it on the menu.